 October 16 - Inspiring Ways to Captivate the Non-Genealogists in Your Life

 Ms. Cooke discusses why it is important for genealogists to focus on what we want the intended audience to know to help them to understand and appreciate the family and their connections to each other.

-November 20 - New and Must-Have Google Tips for Genealogy
+November 20 - Google Search Strategies for the Family Historian

 December 18 - Christmas Party

 Please join us for fun and fellowship, 6:30-8:00 p.m., in the McLane Room at Temple Public Library.
 Bring a side dish, appetizer, or dessert to share (for 5-6 people).
 Coffee and iced tea provided.
 Anyone preferring another beverage should bring their non-alcoholic beverage of choice.